sandramsc/biocoins/README.md

 ## Project Demo

-A Short Video Detailing the Features Implemented in this Application
+A Short Video with overview of main app Features:

-View the Demo on YouTube: _LINK_
+View the Demo on [YouTube](https://youtu.be/cJuWg-Cntas)

 ## Screenshots